dktlee/dktlee.github.io/_posts/2019-12-28-all-nba-predictions.md

 Lastly, the ultimate goal for this project is to be able to predict the number of All-NBA selections for any given player at any point in their NBA career.
 I would like to estimate the total number of All-NBA selections remaining in different player's careers.

 Thanks for reading.
-If you're interest, my entire codebase is available <a target="_blank" href="https://github.com/dktlee/dylanlee/tree/master/all-nba_predictions">here</a>.
+If you're interested, my entire codebase is available <a target="_blank" href="https://github.com/dktlee/dylanlee/tree/master/all-nba_predictions">here</a>.